 If You Invested $1000 In This Stock 5 Years Ago, Here's How Much You Would Have Today

-American Water Works Co (NYSE:AWK) has outperformed the market over the past 5 years by 3.86% on an annualized basis.
+Estee Lauder Cos (NYSE:EL) has outperformed the market over the past 5 years by 17.72% on an annualized basis.

-Buying $1,000 In AWK: 5 years ago, an investor could have purchased 14.15 shares of American Water Works Co at the time with $1,000.
-This investment in AWK would have produced an average annual return of 18.96%.
-Currently, American Water Works Co has a market capitalization of $30.65 billion.
+Buying $1,000 In EL: 5 years ago, an investor could have purchased 12.69 shares of Estee Lauder Cos at the time with $1,000.
+This investment in EL would have produced an average annual return of 33.35%.
+Currently, Estee Lauder Cos has a market capitalization of $121.21 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.